 |

-ride in Rusk, attend Tomato Fest in Jacksonville, view a football game
+of Rusk, Texas.
+Attend our Tomato Fest in Jacksonville, Texas or view a football game

-from one of Texas state's best rated stadiums "The Tomato Bowl", take
+from one of Texas state's best rated stadiums "The Tomato Bowl".

 largest greenhouse operations in New Summerfield, have lunch on a

-west of Alto left by Texas earliest known Indians, play a round of golf
+west of Alto left by Texas' earliest known Indians.
+Play rounds

 |